Italian premier to offer resignation as government wobbles - WTMJ

 Mattarella could also reject the offer.
 But he has frequently stressed the need for the nation to have solid leadership as it struggles with the COVID-19 pandemic, with its devastating effects on Italy’s long-stagnant economy.

-After consultations, the president could also accept the resignation and tap someone else to try to form a government.
-If no one can forge a more viable, dependable coalition, Mattarella has the option of dissolving Parliament, setting the stage for elections two years early.
+After consultations with leaders of both government and opposition parties, the president could also decide to tap someone else deemed to have better chances of forming a more solid government.
+If no one can forge a more viable, dependable coalition, Mattarella has the option of dissolving Parliament, setting the stage for an election two years early.

 Conte has led a long-bickering center-left coalition for 16 months.
 Before that, for 15 months, he headed a government still with the populist 5-Star Movement, Parliament’s largest party, but in coalition with the right-wing League party of Matteo Salvini.